SkunkHeadedPunk/Mini-Project/README.md

 4.3_4.4_CombinedSpinAndRead: Arduino program integrating programs 4.3 and 4.4, used to spin the motor and read its current angular position to the serial monitor.

-4.6 ControllerMatlab.html.
-This is the matlab file that contains the simulated PI controller
+4.6 ModelDevelopment.html This is the matlab file that contains the simulated PI and real model of the controller with an open and closed loop system

 4.7 sketch_feb25b.ino This is the final code to run the arduino with the encoader PID controller and motor controller